 The School of Law at Leeds is one of the leading law schools in the UK and is home to an international community of world-leading academics, attracting students from across 40 countries.
 The campus is one of the largest in the UK and just a short walk from Leeds city centre.

-Academics at Leeds have also been internationally recognised among the top 50 most influential individuals in the tax world, in addition to high-level state honours from Her Majesty Queen Elizabeth II and his late Majesty King Birendra of Nepal.
+Academics at Leeds have also been internationally recognized among the top 50 most influential individuals in the tax world, in addition to high-level state honours from Her Majesty Queen Elizabeth II and his late Majesty King Birendra of Nepal.

 The University of Leeds School of Law was rated top 5 in the UK for criminology by the Guardian University Guide, 2020 and top 10 in The UK for Law in the Times and Sunday Times Good University Guide, 2019.